georgeyounes/NICERUTIL/README.md

 [this page](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/flares/).

 Another script called **correctfpmsel** will filter the FPM_SEL table in an event file so that its time stamps (TIME column) fall within the GTIs.
-This is not always the case and, when some of the time stamps in FPM_SEL aren't covered by the orbit file of the observation, it causes the HEASoft barycentering routine "BARYCORR" to fail when attempting to barycenter the FPM_SEL TIME column.
-For this reason, "BARYCORR", in its current version, skips over the barycentering of the TIME column in the FPM_SEL table of an event file.
-Below, I will summarize how to regain the "BARYCORR" ability to apply barycenteric correction to the FPM_SEL table, and the use of the script **correctfpmsel**.
+This is not always the case and, when some of the time stamps in FPM_SEL aren't covered by the orbit file of the observation, it causes the HEASoft barycentering routine BARYCORR to fail when attempting to barycenter the FPM_SEL TIME column.
+For this reason, BARYCORR, in its current version, skips over the barycentering of the TIME column in the FPM_SEL table of an event file.
+Below, I will summarize how to regain the BARYCORR ability to apply barycenteric correction to the FPM_SEL table, and the use of the script **correctfpmsel**.

 ## Acknowledgements